 Unigrid Fun Facts

-- A Unigrid’s basic building blocks are 4” by 8¼” panels (sections created by fold lines).
+A Unigrid’s basic building blocks are 4 by 8¼” panels defined by the fold lines.

-- Pages can be one or two panels wide (“A” or “B” formats) and up to six panels long, allowing for a variety of shapes and sizes.
-These measurements are calculated to get the most out of a standard-size 25” by 38” press sheet, minimizing waste.
+The paper size can be one or two panels wide (“A” or “B” formats) and up to six panels long, allowing for a variety of shapes and sizes.
+These measurements are calculated to get the most out of a standard-size 25 by 38” press sheet, minimizing waste.

-- The original typefaces were Helvetica and Times Roman.
-Today’s standard faces are Frutiger and NPS Rawlinson.
+The original typefaces were Helvetica and Times Roman.
+Today’s standard typefaces are Frutiger and NPS Rawlinson.

-- The underlying grid sets physical boundaries for individual elements yet allows for a great deal of flexibility.
-Two brochures of the same size and shape, even if they are designed by the same person, will usually look completely different.
+The underlying grid sets physical boundaries for individual elements yet allows for a great deal of flexibility.
+Two brochures of the same size and shape, even if they are designed by the same person, may look quite different.